davidbritch/davidbritch.github.io/_posts/2025-07-28-performing-convolution-in-skiasharp.md

 [Previously]({% post_url 2025-07-24-getting-pixel-data-with-skiasharp %}), I wrote about using SkiaSharp to obtain the pixel data for an image, and then manipulate the pixel data.
 SkiaSharp offers a number of different approaches for accessing pixel data.
 I went with the most performant approach for doing this, which is to use the `GetPixels` method to return a pointer to the pixel data, dereference the pointer whenever you want to read/write a pixel value, and use pointer arithmetic to move the pointer to other pixels.

-In this blog post I'll discuss implementing convolution in SkiaSharp.
+In this blog post I'll discuss performing convolution in SkiaSharp.

 ## Implementing convolution